adahooniłigii, 1956-11-01, pages 1-3

 Jó ’éí ła’ nihił béédahózingo ’éí Upper Colorado River Bill wolyéego ńléí tó dadeezlį́į́dę́ę́’ łahgóó bich’ąąh dah na’azt̨ągo dooleeł ha’níigo baa hwiiníst’įįd ni’.

-“Well we know the one called Upper Colorado River Bill from which the water excrement (sewer) will flow elsewhere lying up around many places, as was said was getting through” said.
+“Then as we know the one called Upper Colorado River Bill right there from which the water excrement (sewer) will flow (in tubes, referring to sewer), as was said (the law) was getting through” said.

 ’Éí bee lą́ ’azlį́į́’ dóó łahjį’ t’áá nihídéét’i’.

-This one made an approval and a portion of it is just important (concerning, worrisome, necessary, urgent, extending as a rope that was getting strechted) for us.
+This one made an approval and a portion of it is connected to us.

 Nááná ’ákwii baa nááhwiiníst’įįd nilíinii Gallup-Durango Highway Bill deiłní.